docker-php/docker-php/CONTRIBUTING.md

  - Precise description of the bug
  - Details of your environment (for example: OS, PHP version, installed extensions)
- - Backtrace which might help identifing the bug
+ - Backtrace which might help identifying the bug

 ## Feature requests